-Core Standards is transitioning to a calendar year compliance schedule.
-The third cycle is a transitional 18-month cycle, beginning July 1, 2016, and ending December 31, 2017.
-Subsequent cycles will be 12 months, coinciding with the calendar year.
+Core Standards has transitioned to a calendar year compliance schedule.
+The fourth cycle began January 1, 2018, and ending December 31, 2018.
+Cycles will continue to be 12 months, coinciding with the calendar year.

 State association can establish earlier submission deadlines for their local associations, but local associations still have until the end of the calendar year/compliance cycle to demonstrate their compliance.
 State associations have until the end of January to complete their review/certification process.